hhofner/slims-wiki/content/about/index.md

 My name is Hans aka Slims, and I'm just a regular dude.
 My hobbies are playing sports (soccer/football, skiing, swimming, running, anything else when I get the chance), playing/losing in chess, reading, classical guitar and other small minor things.

-I have wanted a semi-anonymous blog for some time, something a bit less serious than my personal blog (for my family) and my professional blog (which doesn't exist as of writing, just in my head).
+I have wanted a "digital garden" blog for some time, something a bit less serious than my personal blog (for my family) and my professional blog (which doesn't exist as of writing, just in my head).